plot(mfdat)

 R implementation.
 The original Hausdorff distance implementation has a double loop.

-• Transforming the original double loop into a single loop (singleloop entry) is as fast as parallelizing the outer loop using a chunk size of 1 (singleloop entry) but its memory allocation is much lower.
+outer entry).chunksize entry).nested entry) achieves intermediate results.
+It is better than the outer loop but worse than the fixed chunk size.singleloop entry) is as fast as parallelizing the outer loop using a chunk size of 1 (singleloop entry) but its memory allocation is much lower.
 This is because, when the chunk size is 1, a future is created for each iteration of the loop, and the whole data is copied for each future.
 In contrast, the single loop version submits a single future per worker which creates less copies of the data.